strimzi/strimzi.github.io/_posts/2024-09-26-managing-connector-offsets.md

       alterOffsets:
         fromConfigMap:
           name: my-connector-offsets
+      state: stopped
     # ...
 ```

-Strimzi allows you to list, alter and reset offsets for all the MirrorMaker connectors (MirrorSourceConnector, MirrorCheckpointConnector, MirrorHeartbeatConnector).
+Strimzi allows you to list, alter and reset offsets for all the MirrorMaker connectors (`MirrorSourceConnector`, `MirrorCheckpointConnector`, `MirrorHeartbeatConnector`).
-However, be aware that the only connector that currently actively uses its offsets is the MirrorSourceConnector.
+However, be aware that the only connector that currently actively uses its offsets is the `MirrorSourceConnector`.
-You may find listing offsets useful for the MirrorCheckpointConnector and MirrorHeartbeatConnector to track progress, but it is uncommon to need to alter or reset offsets for those connectors.
+Listing offsets can be useful for the `MirrorCheckpointConnector` and `MirrorHeartbeatConnector` to track progress.
+However, altering or resetting offsets for these connectors is rarely necessary.

-Strimzi only allows you to perform an action on a single connector, in a single mirror at a time.
+Strimzi only allows you to perform actions on one connector within a single mirror at a time.
 Therefore, to initiate an action from a `KafkaMirrorMaker2` resource you must apply two annotations:
-* strimzi.io/connector-offsets
+* `strimzi.io/connector-offsets`
-* strimzi.io/mirrormaker-connector
+* `strimzi.io/mirrormaker-connector`

 Set `strimzi.io/connector-offsets` to one of `list`, `alter` or `reset`.
 At the same time set `strimzi.io/mirrormaker-connector` to the name of your connector.